OpenSwitchNOS/openswitch-ops/docs/source_interface_user_guide.md

 tftp            1.1.1.1
 ```

--Verify that the source-interface from the TFTP protocol.
+- Verify that the source-interface from the TFTP protocol.
 ```
 ops-as5712# show ip source-interface tftp